Pro/ENGINEER

 Project 5:

-Convert linkage into a mechanism by converting standard constraints into connections.
+Convert linkage into a Mechanism by converting standard constraints into connections.

 Create “snapshots” of mechanism at initial and final positions.